JetBrains/teamcity-documentation/topics/gradle.md

 <td>

-If this checkbox is selected, TeamCity will look for Gradle Wrapper scripts in the checkout directory, and launch the appropriate script with Gradle tasks and additional command line parameters specified in the fields above.
-In this case, the Gradle specified in __Gradle home path__ and the one installed on agent, are ignored.
+If enabled, TeamCity will look for Gradle Wrapper scripts in the checkout directory, and launch the appropriate script with Gradle tasks and additional command line parameters specified in the fields above.
+In this case, Gradle specified in _Gradle home path_ and Gradle installed on the agent are ignored.

 </td></tr></table>